EDCD/EDMarketConnector/PLUGINS.md

     logger_channel.setFormatter(logger_formatter)
     logger.addHandler(logger_channel)
 ```

+Note the admonishment about `plugin_name` being the folder name of your plugin.
+It can't be anything else (such as a different string returned from
+`plugin_start3()`) because the code in plug.py that sets up the logger uses
+exactly the folder name.
+Our custom `qualname` and `class` formatters won't
+work with a 'bare' logger, and will cause your code to throw exceptions if
+you're not using our supplied logger.

 If running with 4.1.0-beta1 or later of EDMC the logging setup happens in
 the core code and will include the extra logfile destinations.
 If your